Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The Worst Way to Buy the MagMod System

-I knew about the MagMod light modifiers for a while before I ever bought anything.
+Before I bought anything, I knew about the MagMod light modifiers for a while.
 Lots of photographers raved about them, but I hesitated.
 I did that because I thought they were overpriced.

-That’s because I’ve purchased a lot of other light modifiers for small flash, and many of them were disappointing to me.
+That’s because I’ve purchased a lot of other light modifiers for small flash, and many of them disappointed me.
 I didn’t want to sink a lot of money into something that I hadn’t tested.

-So I started small with the MagMod Basic Kit for $89.99.
-With that, you get a few components we’ve discussed, including:
+So I started small with the MagMod 2 Starter Flash Kit.
+With that, you get a few components in a basic kit that we’ve discussed, including:

 The problem with buying this little kit is that I liked it.
 I liked the MagMod system a lot.
 Then I wanted more.
 Finally, I bought more.
 One piece at a time.